 First things first.
 Pizza!
-The pizza is made in a traditional way, in wooden oven.
+The pizza is made in a traditional way, in a wooden oven.
 And it is absolutely delicious!
-This places is really great if you’re looking for traditional dishes (not just pizza).
+This place is really great if you’re looking for traditional dishes (not just pizza).
 It’s a really friendly restaurant, with outside tables as well.
-Inside is plenty of place so it’s really good for families and bigger groups!
+Inside is plenty of places so it’s really good for families and bigger groups!

 What I really love in these places is the staff.
 That’s always essential, as who likes to eat somewhere where you won’t get even a smile?
 Each place I listed in this article has amazing staff teams.
 Friendly and sometimes way too funny!

 Ristorante Pasquino is popular during lunch and dinner time.
 I personally am choosing it for dinner, as during the day I’m always far away from this part of the city.
 The prices are reasonable, and the food is just amazing!
 So if you’re asking where to eat in Rome?
 Ristorante Pasquino is a great choice!

 This place is part of the above-mentioned story when I found my favorite bistro.
 That night, we’ve been dining in the restaurant for the first time.
 And returned many times ever since!